logux/core/README.md

 ### Metadata

-Action metadata is a open structure.
+Action metadata is an open structure.
 It has only 3 mandatory properties:
 `id`, `time`, `added`.

 ```js